NgModules help organize an application into cohesive blocks of functionality.

 NgModule metadata properties.

-These declared classes are visible within the module but invisible to components in a different module unless (a) they are exported from this module and (b) that other module imports this one.
+These declared classes are visible within the module but invisible to components in a different module unless they are exported from this module and the other module imports this one.

-Components, directives and pipes must belong to exactly one module.
-The compiler emits an error if we try to declare the same class in more than one module.
+Components, directives, and pipes must belong to exactly one module.
+The compiler emits an error if you try to declare the same class in more than one module.